May 2019 Gulf of Oman incident: Background

-The incident occurred in a time where tensions between Iran, the United States, and Saudi Arabia were high.
+The incident occurred in a time when tensions between Iran, the United States, and Saudi Arabia were high.
 On 8 May 2018, the United States withdrew from the Joint Comprehensive Plan of Action with Iran, reinstating Iran sanctions against their nuclear program.
 In response, Iran threatened to close off the Strait of Hormuz to international shipping that will cause a consequential effect on global oil market.
 The strait is a choke point which carries a significant amount of oil exports to the world market demand.
 As a result of renewed sanctions on Iran, Iran's oil production has hit historic low as Saudi Arabia kept supplies maintained, keeping markets unaffected.
 Donald Trump has offered to have talks with Iran regarding their nuclear program, offering to make them a deal which will remove sanctions and help fix their economy.
 He has however not ruled out the possibility of a military conflict with Iran.
 Iran responded to Trump by stating that there will be no negotiations with the United States.

 On 5 May, U.S. National security adviser John Bolton announced that the U.S. was deploying the Carrier Strike Group and four B-52 bombers to the Middle East to "send a clear and unmistakable message" to Iran following intelligence reports of an alleged Iranian plot to attack U.S. forces in the region.
 Israeli intelligence also warned the United States in days prior to the incident of what it said was Iran's intention to strike Saudi vessels.

 In the days before the incident, the United States had warned that Iran or its proxies could target marine traffic in the region and deployed naval forces to counter what it called "clear indications" of a threat.